The first day of school is Monday, August 17, 2020

 Kyrene School District also sends text messages in the event of an emergency or for other critical communications.
 Families must elect to receive text communications.
 Text “Y” or “yes” to 67587 to begin receiving text messages from both your child’s school and the Kyrene School District.

 Basic grade-level supply lists are available online.
-IMPORTANT: Please check your school's individual page for the most current and specific supply list.
+IMPORTANT: Please check your school's individual page for the most current and specific supply lists, which may vary by school and by grade level.
 This list is a guideline only and may not reflect the needs of every classroom or every school.
+For the 2020-21 school year, supply lists are the same, whether students are learning online or in person.
+The only exception would be classroom type supplies such as tissues and Clorox wipes.
+Schools will share more information during virtual Meet the Teacher nights.

 Bus Stops and Routes